Three import paths and what each costs

 Worked example · MacBook Air M3 13"

-Same Mac in Lahore through AppleForce (officially imported, customs paid): PKR 425,000-475,000 depending on stock.
+Same Mac in Lahore through AppleForce (officially imported, customs paid): WhatsApp for the current figure.
 After tax math, the difference is much smaller than people expect · and you save the import hassle.

 When importing makes sense